damian-krawczyk/damiankrawczyk.com/docs/projects/gov-pl-info/index.rst

 This solution is dedicated **for everyone who cares about their health** and wants to receive information about:

-- food products, everyday products or medicines withdrawn from sale in Poland due to different reasons,
+- |MSI| - Main Sanitary Inspectorate in Poland warnings about **food products and everyday products withdrawn** from sale in Poland due to different reasons,
+- |MPI| - Main Pharmaceutical Inspectorate in Poland messages about **medicines withdrawn** from sale in Poland due to different reasons,
-- Polish Government announcements and actions regarding the coronavirus / COVID-19.
+- Polish Government announcements and **actions regarding the coronavirus** / COVID-19.

 This solution is dedicated **for everyone who cares about their time** and wants to receive information in convenient way like: